flotwig/Pi-Dartboard/README.md

 2. Boot up your Raspberry Pi and open a terminal
 2. Clone [this Git repository](https://github.com/flotwig/Pi-Dartboard) to your Raspberry Pi to get set up with the code for this project:
 `git clone https://github.com/flotwig/Pi-Dartboard.git`
-3. Run `./gui` to start the dartboard user interface.
+3. Run `./guitest` to start the dartboard user interface.

-If you modify the code, you can use `./build.sh` to rebuild the `gui` executable.
+If you modify the code, you can use `./build.sh` to rebuild the `guitest` executable.

 ## Hardware Setup